-2. Australia surface fishery:
+2. Australia purse seine fishery:

-Changes of catch per efforts and age composition of Australia surface fishery catches were plotted in Fig. 2-1 and 2-2.
-Although interpretation of catch per efforts of the surface fishery is contentious, monitoring changes of the CPUE merits having some insight into status of juvenile fish.
-Both catch per shot and catch per searching hours appear to be gradually declining from 1999/00 to 2007/08 seasons (Fig. 2-1).
-This decline of juvenile probably corresponds to recent low recruitments that were observed in the acoustic survey index and Japanese longline CPUE (see Fig. 1-1, 1-4, and 1-5 for the longline, and Fig.3-1 for the acoustic survey).
-Both CPUEs in 2008/09 season were lower than the past 5-year means over 2004-08.
+Changes of catch per efforts and age composition of Australia purse seine fishery catches were plotted in Fig. 2-1 and 2-2.
+Although interpretation of the CPUE of this fishery is contentious, monitoring changes of the CPUE merits having some insight into status of juvenile fish.
+Both catch per shot and catch per searching hours appear to be gradually declining from 1999/00 to 2008/09 seasons (Fig. 2-1).
+In part, this decline of juvenile fish probably corresponds to recent low recruitments that were observed in the acoustic survey index and Japanese longline CPUE (see Fig. 1-1, 1-4, and 1-5 for the longline, and Fig.3-1 for the acoustic survey).
+There were large upturns of the CPUE observed in last two seasons.
+Both CPUEs in 2009/10 season were higher than the past 5-year means over 2005-09.